Mrcubix/Who-Is-Live/README.md

 There is a way to get a smoother experience, and it is by using 3rd party apps to open streams outside of the very slow browsers.
 This app makes use of streamlink to achieve this! (https://streamlink.github.io/).

+# Dependencies

+- .NET 7 Desktop Runtime (https://dotnet.microsoft.com/download/dotnet/7.0) (Middle right of this page)

+# Optional Dependencies

+- Streamlink (https://streamlink.github.io/install.html) (If you want to open streams in VLC or MPV)
+- VLC (https://www.videolan.org/vlc/) (If you want to open streams in VLC)
+- MPV (https://mpv.io/installation/) (If you want to open streams in MPV)

 ## Features

+### Cross Platform (Windows, Linux & Maybe MacOS)

+- Android support is planned.
+But it should work the same as on Linux when using Termux.

 ### Twitch OAuth2 Authentication